apache/calcite/site/develop/index.md

  * The message is often, but not always, the same as the JIRA subject.
 If the JIRA subject is not clear, change it (perhaps move the original subject to the description of the JIRA case, if it clarifies).
+ * Leave a single space character after the JIRA id.
  * Start with a capital letter.
  * Do not finish with a period.
  * Use imperative mood ("Add a handler ...") rather than past tense